Shoulder Pain

 Minor shoulder pain may be treated at home.
 The most common home remedy is applying ice on the affected area.
 Applying heat may also provide pain relief.
 After applying heat or ice, it helps to limit your work and activities.
 Resting helps the shoulder to heal on its own and regain its mobility and strength.
 The pain may subside and go away after a few days or week.
 If there is swelling, compressing the shoulders with an elastic bandage also helps.

 If the pain is severe or if it is caused by an underlying condition, then the condition must be treated.
-This may required pain injections, specific medications or even invasive procedures such as surgery..
+This may require pain injections, specific medications or even invasive procedures such as surgery.